rishikhaneja/rlog/readme.md

 * `R_ACTIVE` : Allows completely disabling all logging, when set to false
 * `R_MIN_LEVEL`: Allows setting filtering all logs globally, such that any log below specified level shall be completely disabled

-## Other Strengths

-* Runtime level switch-ability support means no need of recompilation
-* When a log is filtered even at runtime, all costs except the comparision are removed!

 ## Limitations / Weaknesses

 * Sinks and level are stored on globals